-The Phlebotomy curriculum is a two-course sequence of classes focusing on the knowledge and skills necessary to function as a member of a laboratory healthcare team in a variety of settings.
+The Phlebotomy curriculum is a two-quarter sequence of classes focusing on the knowledge and skills necessary to function as a member of a laboratory healthcare team in a variety of settings.
 This training fulfills the Washington State Department of Health (DOH) requirements necessary to be certified as a healthcare professional in a category of Medical Assistant-Phlebotomist.

 Students that successfully complete both courses will receive a Certificate of Completion from CBC with academic credit and comment on their transcript.

 Phlebotomy training is a two-course sequence.
 In the first course, Phlebotomy 100 (PHLEB 100, 4 credits and 44 hours of lecture), students must achieve a 75 percent or better on testing as well as pass the required lab skills and competencies to continue into the second course of the sequence.
 Students will attend lectures on Tuesday and Thursday from 3 pm-5 pm (hours may vary).

 The second course, Phlebotomy 101(clinical practicum) consists of 120 hours, five credits of supervised lab skills and clinical experience in an assigned medical facility, to be arranged by the instructor.
 Clinical practice may be in the a.m. or p.m and will consist of four-hour blocks of time.
 There is also a campus lab component usually Tuesday or Thursday from 5:30-6:30 p.m. (hours may vary).
 Attendance is required to pass.
 Student must achieve a 75 percent or better to obtain a certificate of completion.

 Washington State Department of Health (DOH) has adopted new codes for healthcare licensing.

 Effective July 1, 2013, a new category of Medical Assistant-Phlebotomist requires fees of $115 to be included with your DOH application to license (www.doh.wa.gov).